IMPORTANT WARNING:

 Before taking vortioxetine,

-• tell your doctor if you are taking monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Emsam, Zelapar), and tranylcypromine (Parnate) or if you have stopped taking them within the past 2 weeks.
+- tell your doctor or pharmacist if you are taking the following medications or have stopped taking them within the past two weeks: monoamine oxidase (MAO) inhibitors, including isocarboxazid, linezolid, methylene blue, phenelzine, selegiline, and tranylcypromine.
 Your doctor may tell you not to take vortioxetine.
 If you stop taking vortioxetine, you should wait at least 21 days before you start to take an MAO inhibitor.

-• tell your doctor if you have a low level of sodium in your blood, if you drink or have ever drunk large amounts of alcohol, and if you have or have ever had seizures, glaucoma (increased pressure in the eye that may cause loss of sight), or bleeding problems.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol or use or have ever used street drugs or have ever overused prescription medications.
+Also tell your doctor if you have or have ever had seizures, or bleeding problems.

-• tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking vortioxetine, call your doctor.
-Vortioxetine may cause problems in newborns following delivery if it is taken during the last few months of pregnancy.

 What special dietary instructions should I follow?